Disease in the Industrial Revolution

 The result of this is the spread of disease.

 One of the main killers of the industrial age was Cholera.
-This deadly diease was water borne and spread through filthy cities with ease, killing thousands.
+This deadly disease was water borne and spread through filthy cities with ease, killing thousands.
 Typhoid also took a hold in some areas and aain made great use of the poor sewage provisions to take a hold of many areas.

 Diseases such as Cholera and Typhoid are now fairly easily prevented.
-Basic cleanliness, underground sewage pipes and regularly cleaned and controlled water supplies doing most of the work to prevent any re-occurence of this form of disease.
+Basic cleanliness, underground sewage pipes and regularly cleaned and controlled water supplies doing most of the work to prevent any recurrence of this form of disease.

 In an age where the ordinary man had no political say however, and no money or even education to support a claim for improved conditions, the issue was often overlooked.
 These diseases rarely concerned the wealthy, there was always another worker available to replace those who died, so why should they concern themselves with issues such as the health of the poor?
 Thankfully some of the great industrialists of the time did see a worth in tackling the problem and there were a number of reports and recommendations made into preventing disease and improving hygiene.
 The most notable including the works of Rowntree and Booth.
 The Industrial age also saw the advent of new forms of science and medical advances, these too aided the fight against killers such as Cholera and Typhoid.